 Barrister Jeff Gleeson QC said RV maintained the administrations were carried out, but argued being party to a plan to cheat was still corrupt or dishonest conduct.

-He said there had been near capitulation by the four trainers over the fact that top-ups meant race day administration of sodium bicarbonate and Tripart paste, not food or water as they told stewards.
+He said there had been near total capitulation by the four trainers over the fact that top-ups meant race day administration of sodium bicarbonate and Tripart paste, not food or water as they told stewards.

 Forced to give evidence to VCAT in December, Nelligan maintained the majority of times he only pretended to give horses top-ups because he feared getting caught.